avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 With this SDK you can:
 - **Use the provided example Components** to send telemetry, receive commands, and handle OTA updates (OTA push support coming soon)
 - **Write your own Python Components** using the /IOTCONNECT 2.1 JSON protocol, with built-in helpers for `send_telemetry()`, command callbacks, and OTA lifecycle
-- **Deploy Components and Firmware** via the IoTConnect Web UI (Device Template → Component registration → Firmware = set of Components → Deployment)
+- **Deploy Components and Firmware** via the /IOTCONNECT Web UI (Device Template → Component registration → Firmware = set of Components → Deployment)

 > **ℹ️ Note:** While examples may compile on other platforms, official guides, build scripts, and tested installers in this repo target **Linux** only.